attakei/sphinx-revealjs/doc/optional-extensions/screenshot.rst

    :Example: ``["index"]``

    List of docnames to exclude for target of screenshots.
-   Valuese must be docname format that does not need extension of files.
+   Values must be docname format that does not need extension of files.

 Works
 =====